Eldjotnar/react-native-autocomplete-tags/README.md

 ## Features

-- custom tag and suggestions
+- custom tag and suggestions components
-- fully style-able
-- extractors for tags and for suggestions
+- separate extractors for tags and for suggestions
 - easy to integrate and use
-- controlled text input
+- configurable

+## What's new in version 2?

+- no more mandatory controlled TextInput (although you still can if you want)
+- TypeScript support!
+- no more tag/suggestion styles - if you need custom styles, use `renderTag` or `renderSuggestion` instead

 ## Installation